 The Son of God sustains all things by His powerful word….The LORD has established His throne in heaven and His kingdom rules over all….All this also comes from the LORD Almighty, whose plan is wonderful, whose wisdom is magnificent.
-(Heb 1:3; Psalm 103:19; Isaiah 28:29)
+(Hebrews 1:3; Psalm 103:19; Isaiah 28:29)

 Imagine young Anna growing up in Nashville, Tennessee.1 Every year her mother gave her an envelope containing a mixture of mystery flower seeds.
 Anna never knew in advance what her garden would look like.
 They might be Calendulas, Columbines, or Cosmos.
 They might be Marigolds or Morning Glories, Asters or Zinias.
 The flowers could bloom orange or red, blue or purple.
 Anna looked ahead with eager expectation to see Christ’s surprising work in His world unfold.